quixio/quix-streams/docs/api-reference/kafka.md

 - `extra_config`: A dictionary with additional options that will be passed to `confluent_kafka.Producer` as is.
 Note: values passed as arguments override values in `extra_config`.
+- `flush_timeout`: The time the producer is waiting for all messages to be delivered.

 <a id="quixstreams.kafka.producer.Producer.produce"></a>